top of page

 • Display of CB messages on the mobile terminal is selectively determined by a 16-bit Message Identifier Code, MID, integer which identifies the subject of the message.

-Cell Broadcast Short Messaging is the only wireless media able to guarantee location-based delivery of text and binary data without being affected by or contributing to network load conditions.
+Cellular Broadcast Short Messaging Service is the only wireless media able to guarantee location-based delivery of text and binary data without being affected by or contributing to network load conditions.

 It was specifically developed by the commercial mobile industry standards bodies to complement the point-to-point Short Messaging Text Service, SMS, feature by allowing the network to access an unlimited number of terminal devices in real time, a demand not possible by SMS.

-Additionally, it utilizes the grid architecture of commercial mobile networks to geo target delivery of messages by the base stations rather than determining the terminals' location.
-This eliminates the need for users' identity or location determination, a major privacy concern.
+Additionally, it utilizes the grid architecture of personal telecommunication services to target the delivery of messages by the geo transmission cell rather than determining a terminals' physical location.
+This eliminates the need for users' identity or location determination, which can be a major privacy concern.

-Unlike SMS, Cell Broadcasts can only be initiated by the network eliminating the risk of unauthorized information being disseminated to the public. (i.e. anyone can send SMS messages)
+Unlike non-broadcast platforms like SMS and the social medias, Cellular Broadcast messaging can only be initiated by the wireless network eliminating the risk of unauthorized information being disseminated to the public. (i.e. anyone can send SMS messages)

 Ultimately all authorized alert and warning will be delivered by mobile broadcast/multicast media.
 The delay in its universal availability is not technical or functional, ironically it is due to the very benefits described above.